EvanJ4536/Ransomware-Analysis/README.md

  ## Infection Vector

  This ransomware was received in a Phishing email sent to our support department.
 The attacker claimed to be a customer that was over charged.
 They sent an email with an attachment of a "Screenshot of their bank statment" in the form of an Executable Screensaver format.
-The attachment had the icon of a pdf file and also requested administrator access when executed.
+The attachment had the icon of a pdf file and requested administrator access when executed.

  ## Behavioral Analysis

+ **Execution**: Upon execution, Statement009840913.scr
+ &emsp;-links functions in many DLLs
+ &emsp;-Installs Python along with many cryptologic libraries
+ &emsp;-Drops many more files
+ &emsp;-Communicates with 4 IP addresses and 1 DNS
+ &emsp;-Parses it's PE header

+ **File Encryption**: Utilizes Python 3.8 and multiple encryption alogrithms
+ &emsp;-**Algorithms**
+ &emsp;-**Key Generation**

+ ## Interesting Files